arnelenero/reactorlib/README.md

 # Declarative Routing

 To enable routing, the app would have a `<Router>` instance at a top-level component, ideally the `<App>`.
 You will only need to have **one** such instance for the entire app.
-This is provided by the standard `react-router`, not Reactor Library.
-You can check the `react-router` [official documentation](https://reacttraining.com/react-router/core/api/Router) for details.
+This is provided by the standard **React Router**, not Reactor Library.
+You can check the React Router [official documentation](https://reacttraining.com/react-router/core/api/Router) for details.

-What Reactor Library does provide is simple, declarative routing that works with  `react-router`.
+What Reactor Library does provide is simple, declarative routing that works with React Router.

 ## The Router Outlet